 Moderate and/or not sweating every night

 One major culprit to bed-sweaters is the mattress you’re sleeping on.
 Certain designs trap in heat and moisture, which prevents your body from regulating its temperature like it wants to.
 Sleeping hot is one of the biggest complaints from memory foam mattresses, which is why we created something better.
-The Eight Smart Mattress consists four layers of high-density foam.
-Our top layer features a 2” reactive foam designed to increase breathability and circulation.
+The Pod by Eight Sleep offers dynamic cooling paired with premium breathable foam layers.
 The result is a cool and comfortable mattress for you to sleep on all summer long.

-Another obvious fix is to sleep in breathable sheets like the all organic cotton sheets from Eight.
-They are crispy and airy, which is perfect for keeping you cool.
+Another obvious fix is to sleep in breathable sheets.
 Applying deodorant before bed can also aid in reducing sweat at night.
 Since sweating is our bodies’ way of telling us we’re getting too hot, make sure to drink a glass of water before bed.

 Besides a high room temperature, a number of medications also have side effects that include sweating at night, so make sure to read the label on your pills.
 Additionally, low blood sugar can cause sweating at night.